 Another reason for long-cycle sales is related to enterprise-level contracts.
 The challenges lie in specific requirements for a product and a complex decision-making structure.

 Also, complex software delays your sales.
 The reason is obvious.
 The more time a customer needs to understand all the benefits, the longer the process of sales would be.
 That’s why it is so important to have the right prospects in the room while demoing.

 The free trial period also makes your SaaS sales cycle lengthen.
 In case you offer a 14-day trial, be ready that you will start selling only after that term.

 The SaaS Sales Model To Choose

-The more expensive the solution, the more expensive the sales model.
+The more expensive the solution, sales tools, the more expensive the sales model.
 There are 3 SaaS commercial models you can pick up proceeding from the most suitable strategy for your project: